uio-carpentry/uio-carpentry.github.io/README.md

 3. Run `hugo server` in the project directory (optional: add `-D` to also render drafts).
 If you are experiencing issues, try to run `hugo mod get` to (re)load all the modules.
 4. Navigate to http://localhost:1313 to see the site.
 The local server has *live reload*, so changes to the source code will be reflected immediately.

+## How to update the theme

+The ([theme](https://themes.gohugo.io/hugo-book/)) is loaded as a Hugo Module.
+It is fixed to a particular version (i.e., a particular commit in the source repo).
+That way, upstream changes to the theme won't accidentally break our site.
+However, at some point it might make sense to update the theme with the latest upstream changes.
+To do that, clone the repo and run `hugo mod get github.com/alex-shpak/hugo-book` in the command line ([more info](https://gohugo.io/commands/hugo_mod_get/)).
+This will update the tagged version number in the `go.mod` file.
+Commit the changed version number, and the next time the site is rebuilt, the new version will be used.
 ## Contribute

 Issues and pull requests are welcome!